- American Physical Society Sites

 4. Duties of the Vice-Chair.
 The Vice-Chair shall act in place of the Chair-Elect if the latter is unable to perform his or her duties.
 The Vice-Chair shall perform such other functions as may be provided in the Bylaws.

 5. Duties of the Secretary-Treasurer.
-The Secretary-Treasurer shall maintain the records of the Forum including minutes of Executive Committee meetings, Forum activities, and membership lists.
+The Secretary-Treasurer has responsibility for all funds in the custody of or placed at the disposal of the Forum, and works in consultation with the Chair to authorize disbursement of funds for expenses in a manner that is consistent with the general policies of the Society and the Forum.
+The Secretary- Treasurer shall maintain the records of the Forum including minutes of Executive Committee meetings, Forum activities, and membership lists.
 The Secretary-Treasurer shall notify the Executive Committee of matters requiring the decision of said Committee.
-The Secretary-Treasurer shall prepare minutes of Executive Committee meetings and shall submit these minutes to each member of the Executive Committee within six weeks after each meeting.
+The Secretary-Treasurer shall prepare minutes of Executive Committee meetings and shall submit these minutes to each member of the Executive Committee within two weeks of each meeting.
 The Secretary-Treasurer shall supervise the Forum Elections according to Article VIII-3 of these Bylaws.
-Following elections, such minutes are to include the results of the election and a roster of the current Executive Committee membership, and the election results shall be forwarded to the Executive Officer.
+Following elections, such minutes are to include the results of the election and a roster of the current Executive Committee membership, and the election results shall be forwarded to the Society’s Corporate Secretary.

-The Secretary-Treasurer shall keep the Council and Executive Officer of the Society informed of the activities and needs of the Forum.
+The Secretary-Treasurer, in conjunction with the Forum Councilor, shall keep the Council informed of the activities and needs of the Forum.

 The Secretary-Treasurer shall make arrangements for preserving the records of the Forum.